ad-si/adriansieber-com/content/about/_index.md

 +++

-I'm Adrian Sieber (as you might have figured out by now…) and I'm a software engineer / entrepreneur / author living in Germany.
+I'm Adrian Sieber (as you might have figured out by now…) and I'm a software engineer and entrepreneur living in Germany.

-Currently I'm the CTO of Qthority ([qthority.com]) and writing a book in which I compare various programming languages ([programmiersprachenbuch.de])
+Currently I'm the CEO of Feram ([feram.io]) and we're developing Airsequel ([airsequel.com]).

 Previously I studied IT-Systems Engineering at the [Hasso Plattner Institut][hpi].